Hemanth-2002/BookMyShow/README.md

 6. Run the client file using
     go run client/client.go

 7. The grpc endpoints implementation is present in server folder.
-It can be accessed by cd server
+It can be accessed by \n cd server

 8. To test the files use the command